ohshitgorillas/qmk-spongemock/readme.md

 ```c
 bool is_spongemock_active(void);
 ```
-Returns true if SpongeMock is active.
+Returns true if SpongeMock mode is active.